-I am Lecturer in Medieval History.
+I am Senior Lecturer in Medieval History.
 I am a graduate of the Universities of Glasgow (MA and MLitt) and Winchester (PhD) and have more than a decade's experience of teaching in Higher Education.
 I have also worked on various research council funded projects relating to inquisitions post mortem and the Victoria County History in Hampshire and Wiltshire.
 Before being appointed Lecturer in September 2016, I taught medieval and early modern history at the Universities of Winchester, Chichester and Portsmouth.